grigy/grigy.com/source/_posts/2012-01-28-why-i-write.markdown

 But the blog can be used to express my opinion on a particular subject.
 Whenever they want my opinion on a subject, a blog post can be the answer.
 And the URL of the post can be thrown in for discussion.
 I find this an effective way of getting others to know me.

 ### I want to get followers
 I would like to be famous.
 Not kind of star-famous.
 Simply get like-minded people to read my blog regularly.
 Why do I need this?
 Come on, you know why.
-Read the about page again, I'm bootstraping my startups.
+Read the about page again, I'm bootstraping my startups and I need to spread the word.

-And I belive if I post interesting and quality content regularly I may have a chance to get my followers.
+I belive if I post interesting and quality content regularly I may have a chance to get my followers.